 Your local plant nursery can assist you in properly identifying these helpful nematodes.

 Instead of attacking plants, some nematodes go after insects.
 These Nematodes can be allies, as they debilitate and kill their hosts, often garden-ruining insects.

-In fact, these insect-parasitic nematodes can be purchased both online and through garden-specific catalogs.
-When they arrive, you can safely let them go among your landscaping, garden included.
+These insect-parasitic nematodes can be purchased both online and through garden-specific catalogs.
+You can safely let them go among your landscaping, garden included, when they arrive.

-These nematodes are not a threat to your plants or the animals, both domestic and wild, that frequent your garden.
+These nematodes are not a threat to your plants or the domestic and wild animals that frequent your garden.

 Instead, they’ll help to control the number of caterpillars, rootworms, weevils, and soil grubs that can show up and kill your plants.

 Feeding on fungi and bacteria, free-living nematodes are beneficial members of the microorganisms that populate your garden.